kidsbits/kd3022/docs/3. Kidspico/Binsite_kidspico.md

    ② determine whether the value in y-axis is within 0 to 490 (with the servo being calibrated, the trash can lid is closed at this time).

-   - True: set the duty cycle of servo to 1400, and the servo rotates to open the lid.
+   - True: the servo rotates to -45° to open the lid.
-   - False: set the duty cycle of servo to 4800, and the servo rotates to close the lid.
+   - False: the servo rotates to 90° to close the lid.

 ![5bottom](media/5bottom.png)